conchyliculture/Yand/README.md

 No-bullshit NAND Flash dumper / reader using PyFTDI to harness glorious FT2232H BitBanging

+Mandatory warning: *I am NOT responsible to any damage done to your data and/or devices*

 ## What YAND is

 YAND aims at making it easy to copy all data from a NAND flash into a file, or the other way around.